metno/pyaerocom/changelog/v0120_release_summary.md

 - Processing tools for old trends interface are deprecated.
 Instead trends visualisation is included in the new **AeroVal** interface and can be processed via the new tools in the **aeroval** subpackage.
+- Former CLIs for web tools (pyaeroeval, pyaerotrends) are deprecated.
+  However, the simple pyaerocom (pya) CLI is still available.

 ## New observation networks